-The Institute for Public Health and its Global Health Center offers a summer research program.
+The Institute for Public Health offers a summer research program with a Public and Global Health Track.
 The program offer students the opportunity to work closely with outstanding faculty mentors focusing on public health and global health.
+Learn more.

 This group, established in 2016, works closely with the Center on university-wide activities and organize events.
 The role of this multidisciplinary committee is to communicate with the different schools and student groups to help generate awareness and interest in global health among students at Washington University.

 Learn more about the Global Health Student Advisory Committee.